sds/scss-lint/README.md

 `-r`/`--require`          | Require file/library (mind `$LOAD_PATH`, uses `Kernel.require`)
-`-i`/`--include-linter`   | Specify which linters you specifically want to run `-x`/`--exclude-linter`   | Specify which linters you _don't_ want to run `-h`/`--help`             | Show command line flag documentation `--show-formatters`       | Show all available formatters `--show-linters`          | Show all available linters
+`-i`/`--include-linter`   | Specify which linters you specifically want to run `-x`/`--exclude-linter`   | Specify which linters you _don't_ want to run `--stdin-file-path`       | When linting a file passed via standard input, treat it as having the specified path to apply the appropriate configuration
+`-h`/`--help`             | Show command line flag documentation `--show-formatters`       | Show all available formatters `--show-linters`          | Show all available linters